Frequently asked questions

 How do sustainable and social choices affect taste?

-In addition to working entirely organically, we also ensure that we pay our farmers a fair price in all origins.
+Besides working completely organically, we also make sure that we pay our farmers in all origins a fair price for them.
 We pay 50% more per tonne of cocoa than the fair trade average.
-And that is what you taste.
-Because our farmers get paid well, they are not forced to rush in the process.
+And you can taste that too.
+Because our farmers are paid well, they are not forced to rush in the process.
 This means that the beans are allowed to ripen, dry and ferment for a long time.
-Just until they are perfect for the journey to the Netherlands and further processing in our factory in Amsterdam.
+Until they are perfect for the journey to the Netherlands and further processing in our factory in Amsterdam.

 Are your bars gluten-free?